The blockchain mutual funds are coming.

 Why are there so few blockchain mutual funds?
 These funds have investment constraints that allow them to only invest in specific assets for their portfolio.
 As a result, high-risk investments such as shares in blockchain startups or digital assets are generally not permissible for traditional mutual funds.

 To provide you with other options, we have composed a list of the top five best blockchain mutual fund alternatives you could invest in today.

 Arguably the easiest way to add blockchain exposure to your portfolio is to purchase blockchain ETFs.
-Currently, there are around a dozen blockchain exchange-traded funds (ETFs) that invest in shares of publicly-traded companies that are involved in the development or the deployment of blockchain technologies.
+Currently, there are over a dozen blockchain exchange-traded funds (ETFs) that invest in shares of publicly-traded companies that are involved in the development or the deployment of blockchain technologies.

 Blockchain ETFs are the closest alternative to blockchain mutual funds as they can easily be bought and sold on regulated stock exchanges, can provide investors with a low-cost blockchain exposure, and can be purchased by any type of investor.

 Alternatively, you could also invest in exchange-traded blockchain investment products such as digital currency ETNs and tracker certificates.

 For example, the XBT Bitcoin Tracker One, which has been trading on the Stockholm Stock Exchange since 2015, provides investors with exposure to the price development of bitcoin without having to buy and store the underlying digital currency itself.

 Another digital currency ETN to look into is the Vaneck Vectors Ethereum ETN, which is a fully-collateralized exchange-traded note that invests in Ethereum.